An algorithm is a procedure, designed to accomplish a specific task, that takes input and produces an output.

 An algorithm should solve a general, well-specified problem.
-A specification for an algorithm should include the complete set of instances it will operate on, and the algorithm’s output after running on one of these instances [1, P. 3].
+A specification for an algorithm should include the complete set of instances it will operate on, as well as the algorithm’s output after running on each of these instances [1, P. 3].

 A good algorithm is:

 It’s not always possible to meet these goals [1, P. 4].